 CESR in a non-CCT specialty

-The usual route to a CESR is an application in a CCT specialty as set out above, which if successful leads to specialist registration in clinical radiology or clinical oncology.
+The usual route to a CESR is an application in the CCT specialty of Clinical radiology, which if successful leads to specialist registration in Clinical radiology.

 Some doctors may be eligible to apply for a CESR in a non-CCT specialty, which if successful leads to specialist registration in that specialty.
-A non-CCT specialty is a more limited medical specialty than “clinical radiology” or “clinical oncology”.
-For radiology, this will almost certainly be a systems-based specialty (eg breast radiology, neuroradiology, paediatric radiology and so on).
-In oncology, it’s likely to be “radiotherapy” or “radiation oncology”.
+A non-CCT specialty is a more limited medical specialty than “clinical radiology”; it will almost certainly be a systems-based area od special interest (for example, breast radiology, neuroradiology, paediatric radiology and so on).

 To be eligible to apply under this route, you must have either a specialist medical qualification from outside the UK in any non-CCT specialty or at least six months of continuous specialist training outside the UK in any non-CCT specialty.